jujupomme03/CustumerBankChurn_LR_XGBoost_MLP/README.md

 ---

-## Key Takeaway: Complexity is Not a Virtue
+## Key Takeaway: Complexity is not the best choice

 This project is designed to illustrate a principle that is often overlooked in practice.